siborg/rclone_macos_usercontext/README.md

 Once the files are in place you please run:

-`launchctl -w ~/Library/LaunchAgents/com.azure.blob.plist`
+`launchctl load -w ~/Library/LaunchAgents/com.azure.blob.plist`

 you can issue a command:

 `mount`

 It should confirm the mount status.
+If all is well you can start the service by issuing:

+`launchctl start -w ~/Library/LaunchAgents/com.azure.blob.plist`

 If you need to troubleshoot the launchctl, you can use **Console** in **Now Mode** and search for **com.azure.blob** in **launchd.log**
+To unload an agent property list from launchctl issue:

+`launchctl stop -w ~/Library/LaunchAgents/com.azure.blob.plist` `launchctl unload -w ~/Library/LaunchAgents/com.azure.blob.plist`

+You can also use that command to unmount the directory if required.